 Another feature that appealed to me is that it uses very little energy.
 The diffuser alternates between misting and rest every two minutes.
 The base contains a dial so you can choose the strength of diffusion you want.
 It automatically turns off after two hours.

-There are many essential oil that you can try for a range of purposes.
+There is much essential oil that you can try for a range of purposes.
 I began with lavender oil in the evening for relaxation/sleep and rosemary oil during the day for mental fatigue, memory issues related to brain fog, and circulatory stimulation.
 You may be surprised to know that studies support the use of essential oils for medicinal purposes.
-For example, according to the University of Maryland Medical Center, “Scientific evidence suggests that aromatherapy with lavender may slow the activity of the nervous system, improve sleep quality, promote relaxation, and lift mood in people suffering from sleep disorders”[i].
-Since sleep is a primary complaint for those living with fibromyalgia, aromatherapy with lavender oil could be a valuable tool in your treatment toolbox.
+For example, according to the University of Maryland Medical Center, “Scientific evidence suggests that aromatherapy with lavender may slow the activity of the nervous system, improve sleep quality, promote relaxation, and lift the mood in people suffering from sleep disorders”[i].
+Since sleep is a primary complaint about those living with fibromyalgia, aromatherapy with lavender oil could be a valuable tool in your treatment toolbox.
 According to another recent study, rosemary oil diffused throughout a room helped participants perform significantly better on a memory test than participants in a control room[ii].
-This appealed to me because brain fog affects my word recall and short term memory.
-Essential oils are believed to work when compounds that are inhaled enter the blood stream.
+This appealed to me because brain fog affects my word recall and short-term memory.
+Essential oils are believed to work when compounds that are inhaled enter the bloodstream.
 In the case of rosemary, some of those compounds are able to cross the blood-brain barrier, affecting brain activity[iii].

 If you are interested in learning about other essential oils that may be helpful for fibromyalgia, check out the links below:

 Official Fibromyalgia Blogs